 (A version of this article first appeared in Kingston Neighbours Magazine, October, 2022.)

 This quote exemplifies the attitude needed to combat all forms of interpersonal aggression: leaders cannot ignore/excuse any incivility within their schools, organizations, boards or committees.
 Ignoring disrespect leads to a toxic culture, which can then escalate into harassment and bullying.
+In Part I, we looked at the signs of bullying and its long-term effects; in Part II, we looked at what parents can do to help.
+Now in this article, the last in my series, let’s examine what our social institutions can do to prevent aggression and bullying.

 In Ontario, there are several laws addressing bullying and harassment, including Canada’s Criminal Code and Ontario’s Human Rights Code.
 In Ontario schools, Bill 13 Accepting Schools Act, 2012 sets out that every board must establish a prevention and intervention plan.
 Similarly, the Occupational Health and Safety Act covers workplace violence and harassment and stipulates employers must prepare policies and review them annually.